lukemckinstry/big-geospatial-data/05_intro_postgis.md

 ![](images/qgis_create_docker_postgis_connection.png)\

 * **Name:** This can be anything you want.
 Name it something that will be clear and easy to understand, and don't worry about being verbose.
 As you do more research, you may make use of multiple PostGIS databases, so don't name it something generic like "PostGIS"!
-Including the server name, database name, or a project name if this database will hold data for a specific project, are good ideas.
+Including the server name, database name, or a project name for a single-purpose database, are all good options.
 * **User name** and **password**: Click the Basic tab to display the user name and password textboxes.
 For this database---a local database used for learning purposes---we don't care about security, so click the checkboxes to Store the user name and password.
 This will save you from having to input your credentials every time you add a layer from this database.
 If you are working with a production database, make sure to follow your organization's security policy.

 You might want to hit Test Connection and make sure everything is working before hitting OK.